5th Annual Virtual Conference: The COVID-19 Pandemic: Media, Misinformation, and Science Communication

 2020 Virtual Conference: Building an Evidence Base for Commercially Available Technology

-Speakers: Brie Turner-McGrievy, PhD,University of South Carolina; Yelena Wu, PhD, Utah State University; Heather Patrick, PhD, Private Sector; David Conroy, PhD, Pennsylvania State University; Aaron Coleman, CEO of Fitabase; Jennifer Huberty, PhD, Arizona State University
+Speakers: Brie Turner-McGrievy, PhD,University of South Carolina; Yelena Wu, PhD, University of Utah; Heather Patrick, PhD, Private Sector; David Conroy, PhD, Pennsylvania State University; Aaron Coleman, CEO of Fitabase; Jennifer Huberty, PhD, Arizona State University

 When: May 14-15, 2020